 Capacity: 38 ml

-The diameter of the XO Flo Menstrual Cup is pretty serious, so it’s not recommend for younger people, those who haven’t given birth vaginally, smaller people, or menstrual cup beginners.
+The diameter of the XO Flo Menstrual Cup is pretty serious, at 45mm so it’s not recommend for younger people, those who haven’t given birth vaginally, smaller people, or menstrual cup beginners.

-- Found that smaller cups slid around inside of you
+- Found that smaller cups slid around inside of you—the XO Flo has a very large diameter

 - Have given birth vaginally multiple times